al3xisxyz/al3xis.xyz/content/posts/my-first-post.md

 - Netlify domain works and shows the website.
 - BUT my domain doesn't seem to work yet...
 Maybe needs more time for the nameservers to refresh on the Netlify's part?

+# It's LIVE!
+It was after all the DNS refresh time from Netlify that was at 1 hour so probably that needed to wait and refresh.